The Anatomy of a Crappie - Understanding Your Target

 Dock Fishing

-Docks are among the most reliable pieces of crappie cover, particularly in spring and summer.
-Their shade, vertical structure, and underwater edges all attract baitfish.
+Docks are among the most dependable pieces of crappie cover, especially in spring and summer.
+Their shade, vertical structure, and submerged edges all attract baitfish.
 Crappie may hold under floating docks, near posts, or just beyond the shaded perimeter.
-A jig dropped slowly beside each post can quickly reveal whether fish are present.

 Spider Rigging

-Baits, Lures, and Colors That Work
+Baits, Lures, and Colors for Crappie Fishing

 Gear for Crappie Fishing